mui/material-ui/docs/pages/careers/ROLE_TEMPLATE.md

 ## Why we're hiring

+XXXXXX

-Both our open-source community and our premium products are growing fast (x2 YoY).
+Overall, both our open-source community and our premium products are growing fast (x2 YoY).
 We need talented people to keep that going!

-XXXXXX

 ### Why this is interesting